 top of page

-By significantly improving Colorado’s soil moisture monitoring capacity, this initiative will strengthen the state’s ability to predict and manage climate risks, protect water resources, and support sustainable agriculture.
+We are filling critical data gaps in Colorado’s water supply and drought risk forecasting by significantly expanding the state's soil moisture monitoring network.
+This initiative will strengthen the state’s ability to manage climate risks, protect water resources, and support agricultural sustainability.

 PXL_20250327_174240381.RAW-01.COVER.jpg